Elite Dangerous: Odyssey expansion

 Odyssey was announced by Frontier Developments on 3 June 2020 via a video trailer and summary post on their official forums, with launch scheduled for 19 May 2021.
-The paid DLC will let players explore worlds on foot, undertake ground missions that, much like their cosmic counterparts, include diplomatic gigs, commercial ventures and combat; find work, assistance and shops in social hubs all across the galaxy, meeting fellow pilots in person rather than peering at them through a cockpit window.
+The first in-game footage of Odyssey would be shown at The Game Awards 2020 in the form of a minute long gameplay trailer.
 Referred to as "New Era" in prior communications, full production on Odyssey began in Summer 2018 with a large majority of the Elite development team allocated to it.
-While a paid-update to Elite Dangerous basegame owners, Lifetime Expansion owners will receive it as part of their Pass.
-It was originally planned for the Elite Dangerous major update to release in December 2020, but in the context of the current COVID-19 environment, Frontier set a release date of 19 May 2021.
+While this was a paid update for Elite Dangerous base-game owners, Lifetime Expansion owners received it as part of their Pass.
+It was originally planned for the Elite Dangerous major update to release in December 2020, but in the context of the then current COVID-19 environment, Frontier announced a PC release date of 19 May 2021 on 22 April 2021.

-The first in-game footage of Odyssey was shown at The Game Awards 2020 in the form of a minute long gameplay trailer showcasing some of the new features that come with the DLC, including First-person shooter like gameplay and avatars walking around on planetary surfaces.

-On 13 January 2021, Frontier Developments announced that their release roadmap for Odyssey had shifted as a result of the on-going COVID pandemic: the PC version of Odyssey was now slated to release in late spring 2021, while the PS4 and Xbox One versions have been delayed to autumn 2021.
-On 22 April 2021, a release date of 19 May 2021 was announced for the PC version of Odyssey.
+On 13 January 2021, Frontier Developments announced that their release roadmap for Odyssey had shifted as a result of the on-going COVID pandemic: the PC version of Odyssey was now slated to release in late spring 2021, while the PS4 and Xbox One versions had been delayed to autumn 2021.

 From 29 March – 5 May 2021, a public alpha build of Odyssey was available.
 It was split into four phases, with each phase opening more of the game up.
 In phase 1, players were unable to access their ships, which meant that they were only able to get around using the newly added "Apex Interstellar" taxi service, and they were limited to a single star system.
 From phase 2 onward, players were able to access ships and could access other star systems.
 Phase 3 was focused around new exploration features, meaning that players could purchase exploration tools and a Genetic Sampler to study any Flora that they happened upon.
 Phase 4 imported players' accounts from the main game to test compatibility.
 The alpha was limited, and a lot of features from the final release of the DLC were cut off.
 Before the alpha ended, text appeared on screen that said (paraphrased) "See you all on May 19th, So Long, and Thanks for All the Fish!"